rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 particular outgoing edges of some terminators (e.g.
 [`apply_call_return_effect`] for the `success` edge of a `Call` terminator).
 Collectively, these are referred to as "per-edge effects".

-The only meaningful difference (besides the "apply" prefix) between the methods of the `GenKillAnalysis` trait and the `Analysis` trait is that an `Analysis` has direct, mutable access to the dataflow state, whereas a `GenKillAnalysis` only sees an implementer of the `GenKill` trait, which only allows the `gen` and `kill` operations for mutation.

 ### "Before" Effects